eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-spaa.md

 + [ ] Standard cell library
 + [ ] Logic simulator
 + [ ] Store test results in a database (in *CSV* format), and manage it with a *SQL*
++ [ ] Build noise-based logic circuit for matrix and tensor operations, and to implement artificial neural networks.
++ [ ] Use circuits and scripts from TA job as toy examples to test my NBL solutions.
 + [ ] Update technologies listed in https://insights.stackoverflow.com/survey/2018/
 	- SQL database
 		* *MySQL*